Vision surgery for presbyopia

 Here's a summary of presbyopia surgery options currently available:

-Corneal inlays are an exciting new option for the correction of presbyopia.
+Corneal inlays are a new option for the correction of presbyopia.
 These tiny lenses are implanted in the cornea of one eye to improve near vision without causing any significant loss in distance vision.

 Corneal inlays for presbyopia correction generally are placed in the anterior portion of the corneal stroma of the non-dominant eye.